FTC: Affiliate Disclosure Links may pay commission

 How difficult is it for smaller companies to catch or even beat Garmin at cycling?
 Read this: How to Beat a Garmin Edge.
 The answer is ‘VERY‘.
 If there is ever a new product to beat Garmin it will likely be another device based on Android.
 Why?… Answer: “apps” and a shorter, easier product development cycle, which sounds a bit like the Karoo!!
 Go figure.
 That said, Stages seem to be interested in playing this game with the L200/M200.

 I suspect that Garmin doesn’t care too much about lower price points, so Bryton, Sigma, Lezyne, CatEye, Polar and other smaller bike computer companies can fight out the price-per-feature battle in that very messy and less profitable arena.
 One hopeful rumour even suggested that Polar might release a bike computer but I think that ship has sailed especially considering Polar’s reluctance to support ANT+ on their watches (their newer chest straps DO support ANT+)

-Garmin also doesn’t seem to care too much about MTB, gravel or e-bike specific models.
+Garmin also doesn’t seem to care too much about MTB, gravel or e-bike-specific models.
 Maybe they know something that we don’t?
 (A: probably!).
 Maybe the SPD Rally pedals are the first indication that Garmin will take off-road/gravel more seriously.
-(Don’t forget, cargo biking, electric bikes and many other bike markets are growing and might be attractive distractions to Garmin)
+(Don’t forget, cargo biking, electric bikes and many other bike markets are growing and might eventually be attractive distractions to Garmin)